 While programs need some governance structure and code of conduct to be able to operate, not all have made such documents publicly available on their website.
-Information on these could be found for all but two programs.
-CAR makes available both the list of its staff members and the composition of its board of directors, and lays out rules to prevent conflicts of interest in its program manual, but while its website states that governing documents can be requested by email, this request was denied to us.
-Plan Vivo displays a chart of its governance structure, and a basic description of the responsibilities of the various bodies, but does not currently have further documentation publicly available to describe its governance processes or conflicts of interest policy15.
+Information on these could be found for all but one programs.
+Plan Vivo displays a chart of its governance structure, and a basic description of the responsibilities of the various bodies, but does not currently have further documentation publicly available to describe its governance processes or conflicts of interest policy.